501A-gh/tsuika/README.md

 Using only Trim can be fairly limiting, so it is advised to modify the CSS so that it can suit your needs more personally.

 ## v1.5 New Features:
-- Glass Card Web Comsponent
+- Glass Card Web Component
 - Flex Card Web Component
 - Bar Graph Web Component
 - Glance Card Web Component